npulidom/prerender/README.md

 Prerender
 =========

-Container service that uses Headless Chrome to render a javascript-rendered page as HTML, built on Alpine Linux.
+Container service that uses Headless Chrome to render SPA's as HTML, built on Alpine Linux.

 ## Usage